Who is this check and what data do they have?

-We partner with TransUnion (formlerly Callcredit) to provide access to a wide range of databases which include the electoral roll, international fraud register, court judgements, credit fraud agencies, birth and death registers, companies house, government sanctions lists and many others.
+We partner with TransUnion (formlerly Callcredit) and Equifax to provide access to a wide range of databases which include the electoral roll, international fraud register, court judgements, credit fraud agencies, birth and death registers, companies house, government sanctions lists and many others.

 Are you doing a credit check and will this affect my credit rating?